 Rossie Stone is the Founder of Dekko Comics.
 He discovered the power of comics as a learning tool and he now creates educational comics that help students across the UK.
 Rossie struggled with dyslexia throughout his school life and knows what it’s like to feel as if the whole world thinks you’re stupid.
 Reading and interpreting information through words was his big difficulty.
 However, he found that embracing his creativity and the things he loved in life were in fact what helped him access information better, as well as restore a lot of self-esteem in himself.
 Furthermore, he now wishes to spread this message of his life experience to as many people as possible.

 Steven Naismith is a former professional football player and is dyslexic.
 From Stewarton in Ayrshire, Steven rose through the ranks at local club Kilmarnock FC before landing his dream move to boyhood heroes Rangers FC.
 Performances at club and international level soon caught the attention of clubs in the English Premier League, resulting in a move to Everton.
 Steven then moved to Norwich City before returning to Scotland to play for Heart of Midlothian Football Club.

 Our young ambassadors come from all over Scotland.
 But this isn’t the only thing that they have in common - they all have dyslexia and are proud of it!

-[Left to right] Eilidh, Hamish, Emma, Innes, Emma, Mark, Rachel, Yasmine, John and Kate work with our youth groups and local schools and colleges to help educate teachers, empower children and raise awareness of dyslexia.
+Eilidh, Hamish, Emma, Innes, Emma, Mark, Rachel, Yasmine, John, Kate and Keir work with our youth groups and local schools and colleges to help educate teachers, empower children and raise awareness of dyslexia.
 They've spoken at our conferences, Youth Days and starred in films and documentaries all about dyslexia.
 It's wonderful to have such positive young advocates raising awareness and supporting young people in our communities.

 You can find out more about our Young Ambassadors and Young Ambassador mentors on our young persons website, Dyslexia Unwrapped